givanse/node.bittrex.api/README.md

 #### websockets.subscribe
-This will subscribe to both the global and the specified market data.
+This will subscribe to the specified markets data.
 To build your candle data, order book and market history, etc. you will need to subscribe to the individual markets you wish to watch.
 You can subscribe to all of them.